 Fortunately, even a quick overview will give you some insight as to the insurance coverages you can expect on the Amex Platinum card.
 So, right here and now, we’re stepping up to deliver just that.

-Stay tuned as we discuss the insurances that come with the card, look at how these benefits can provide a level of peace of mind, and find out what situations might trigger the coverage to provide economic value.
+Let’s take a look at exactly which insurances come with the card, how these benefits can provide a level of peace of mind, and find out what situations might trigger the coverage to provide economic value.

 It’s important to have a little background on the card to put its coverage into context.
-Here are important card details, such as any welcome bonus and annual fee.
+Here are important card details, including the current welcome bonus and annual fee.

 Car Rental Loss and Damage Insurance